Another Loss To Alzheimer’s: The Faith of John Joe Vaughan – A Celebration of Strength, Life and Love That Lies Within.

 “I’m emotional about this,” John Joe tells me.
 “I can’t control that; it’s the card I was dealt.
 What can you do about it?
 I refuse to give in.
 So, I fight on.
 I retreat into myself and fight on.
 It makes me nervous—the progression I have to face.”

-“What scares me about this disease,” he says then over another sip of his pint, “is the loss of memory and the inability to carry a conversation.
+“What scares me about this disease,” he says, then over another sip of his pint, “is the loss of memory and the inability to carry on a conversation.
 The brain just isn’t processing; it’s stalled.
 It’s embarrassing.
 So, I often avoid conversation.
-I retreat into myself, and at times deal with rage.
+I retreat into myself and at times deal with rage.
 People who know me say, ‘He’s changed a lot.’’

 What hasn’t changed about John Joe is his heart.
 Alzheimer’s drives one from the mind to the place of the heart, the soul.
 “I may have tears in my eyes,” he says before we leave the pub, “but I’m not crying out of sorrow.
 It’s part of what I’ve been handed.
 I was blessed with a good family that gives me strength.
 I have no cause for complaint.
 I laugh, like you, at how long it takes me to remember.”